vmware-tanzu/tanzu-dev-portal/content/blog/jupyterhub-on-k8s-p2.md

 - Data persistence for data scientists’ work to be persisted to a dynamically created persistent volume so they either can log out and back in to JupyterHub and resume where they left off or have their work survive a pod failure.
 - A way to provide data scientists with a lower-cost alternative to more expensive compute options for certain tasks, such as data cleanup, exploration, and model development.

 Hopefully you now better understand how a JupyterHub implementation running on Kubernetes can provide a scalable, simple, and powerful platform for data science teams to work with.
-If you are new to Jupyter Notebooks in general, I would recommend experimenting with the sample notebooks used in this post or walking through a Jupyter Notebook tutorial that goes into more detail on developing in Jupyter Notebooks with pandas, numpy, or scikit-learn.
+If you are new to Jupyter Notebooks in general, I would recommend experimenting with the sample notebooks used in this post or walking through a Jupyter Notebook tutorial that goes into more detail on developing in Jupyter Notebooks with `pandas`, `numpy`, or `scikit-learn`.